starsite/FileMaker-Swift/README.md

 If you already use SwiftFM or want to support the project, you can:

-* Contribute socially, by giving SwiftFM a ⭐️ on GitHub or telling people about it
+* Contribute socially, by giving SwiftFM a ⭐️ on GitHub or telling other people about it
-* Contribute financially, by clicking the `Sponsor` on the top right of this page
+* Contribute financially, by clicking the `Sponsor` on the top right of this page 😘
 * Hire me to build an iOS app for your company 🥰
 * Hire me to build an iOS app for one of your FileMaker clients (if something like this is out of reach for your agency)